HL7/cqf-measures/input/pages/measure-conformance.md

 {: .grid}

 * Initial population: Identify those cases that meet the Initial Population criteria.
 (Some ratio measures will require multiple initial populations, one for the numerator, and one for the denominator.)
-* Denominator: Identify that subset of the Initial Population that meet the Denominator criteria.
+* Denominator: Identify that subset of the Initial Population that meets the Denominator criteria.
 * Denominator Exclusion: Identify that subset of the Denominator that meets the Denominator Exclusion criteria.
 * Numerator: Identify that subset of the Initial Population that meets the Numerator criteria.
 * Numerator Exclusion: Identify that subset of the Numerator that meets the Numerator Exclusion criteria.